priyanshu966106/dynoport/README.md

 In import mode, Dynoport imports data from a JSON file and inserts it into a specified DynamoDB table.

-`dynoport --table <tableName> --filePath <inputFilePath> --mode import`
+`dynoport --table <tableName> --filePath <inputFilePath> --mode import --region us-east-1`

 - `<tableName>`: The name of the DynamoDB table where you want to import the data.
 - `<inputFilePath>`: The path to the JSON file containing the data to be imported.
+- `<region>`: Specify the aws region to use.

 Example: